cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If manage_dhcp is enabled, this will be the default next-server value passed to systems that are PXE booting.
 This value can be overriden on a per-system basis via the --server option.

-Please refer to the {% linkup title:"Multi-Homed Cobbler Servers" extrameta:2.8.0 %} section for more details.
+Please refer to the [Multi-Homed Cobbler Servers]({% link manuals/2.8.0/4/7_-_Multi-Homed_Cobbler_Servers.md %}) section for more details.

 ### power_management_default_type
 * **type:** String